ROLES OF PIE STUDENTS, HOME FACILITATORS & STAFF

 - when appropriate, participate in the development of Student Learning Plans (SLPs)

-- request help from home facilitators [eg parent(s)/caregiver(s)] and/or their teacher when they need it
+- request help from home facilitators (parents/caregivers) and/or their teacher when they need it

 - learn what makes them love learning

-- take on the leadership and plannig the day-to-day delivery of the the curriculum collaboratively decided upon in the initial planning meeting with your child's teacher(s)
+- take on the leadership in facilitating and planning the day-to-day delivery of the the curriculum collaboratively decided upon in the initial planning meeting with your learner's teacher(s)

-- participate in, and approve of, the documentation of the curriculum materials and learning strategies chosen, for each school year, in the student's SLP
+- participate in, and approve of, the documentation of the curriculum materials and learning strategies chosen, for each school year, in the learner's SLP

-- request help from staff if problems with progress or materials arise for the student
+- request help from staff if problems with progress or materials arise for the learner

-- maintain regular contact with staff to continually support student progress
+- maintain regular contact with staff to continually support learner progress

 - participate in assessment conferences and/or provide portfolios of student work for assessment

-- collaborate with parents, and when appropriate students, to develop SLPs
+- collaborate with parents/caregivers and, when appropriate, students to develop SLPs

 - organize and direct activities and field trips

-- assist parents when problems with progress or materials arise
+- assist parents/caregivers when problems with progress or materials arise

 - maintain regular contact with enroled families and provide continuous support and encouragement

-- collaborate with parents, students, and teachers to develop Individual Education Plans (IEPs) for students with disabilities and diverse abilities who have learning support designations
+- collaborate with parents, students, and teachers to develop Individual Education Plans (IEPs) for students with disabilities and diverse abilities who have inclusive education designations

-- arrange learning support (i.e. learning assistance, couselling, school psychology, speech-language pathology, and physiotherapy/occupational therapy) to help students meet the goals and objectives outlined in their IEPs.
+- arrange support for learners (i.e. learning assistance, counselling, school psychology, speech-language pathology, and physiotherapy/occupational therapy) to help them meet the goals and objectives outlined in their IEPs

-- collaborate with PIE administrator to oversee the learning support funding for each student throughout the year
+- collaborate with PIE administrators to provide necessary resources for each learner throughout the year

-- support teachers and families of students with disabilities and diverse abilities throughout the year with challenges, changes, needs
+- support teachers and families of learners with disabilities and diverse abilities with challenges, changes, needs

-- perform standardized achievement assessments, as required, for students referred to the learning support department
+- perform standardized achievement assessments, as required, for students referred to the inclusive education department

 - maintain regular contact with enroled families and provide continuous support and encouragement